Complexity of frustration: a new source of non-local non-stabilizerness: Analysis of some Topologically frustrated models

 We see that even accounting for the correction, a local approximation for the SRE fails to reproduce the non-local logarithmic growth coming from the $W$-states.
 This feature can also be connected to MPS representations.
 States that can be represented as translational invariant MPSs, such as the ground state of the unfrustrated Ising model, have extensive SRE~\cite{haug2022quantifying}.
-In contrast, the $W$-state has no efficient representation as a translational invariant MPS~\cite{garcia2007}, thus a violation of the extensive property of SRE is possible.
+In contrast, the $W$-state has no efficient representation as a translational invariant MPS~\cite{garcia2007, Barthel2022}, thus a violation of the extensive property of SRE is possible.
+Obviously, MPS representations of $W$-states with boundary tensors exist but, they are not translational invariant MPS.
+On the other hand, one can find a translational invariant MPS representation for the $W$-states but with linearly increasing bond dimensions~\cite{Klimov2023}.

 Furthermore, we note that \eqref{eq:ratio1} is not valid for the CIM since $m_z=0$.
 This fact implies that in order to mimic the SRE for the unfrustrated model, we cannot limit the reduced density matrix of a single spin, but we have to take larger partitions, where we can recover similar behaviors.